Steve Cammack

 Stephen Richard Cammack (born 20 March 1954) is an English former footballer.
 A forward, he scored 158 goals in 482 league and cup appearances in a 15-year career in the Football League.

-He began his career at Sheffield United in 1971, before transferring to Chesterfield four years later.
-After over 100 appearances in four years for the Spireites, he spent seven seasons with the Iron in two spells either side of a brief spell with Lincoln City in the 1981–82 season.
-His goals fired Scunthorpe out of the Fourth Division in 1982–83 and he remains the club's all-time leading goalscorer.
+He began his career at Sheffield United in 1971 before transferring to Chesterfield four years later.
+After over 100 appearances in four years for the Spireites, he spent seven seasons with the Iron in two spells, either side of a brief spell with Lincoln City in the 1981–82 season.
+His goals fired Scunthorpe out of the Fourth Division in 1982–83, and he remains the club's all-time leading goalscorer.
 After battling a persistent groin injury, he was later loaned out to Port Vale and Stockport County, before entering non-League football with Scarborough and Worksop Town.

 Career

 Sheffield United

 Cammack began his career at Sheffield United.
+He scored one goal in seven games for England Youth.
 The "Blades" finished tenth in the First Division in 1971–72 and 14th in 1972–73 under the stewardship of John Harris.
 Following the appointment of Ken Furphy, United finished 13th in 1973–74 and then sixth in 1974–75.
-Cammack had made 36 league appearances during his four years at Bramall Lane, but later claimed that "Jimmy Sirrel came in at Sheffield and I wasn't Scottish enough for him.
+Cammack had made 36 league appearances during his four years at Bramall Lane but later claimed that "Jimmy Sirrel came in at Sheffield, and I wasn't Scottish enough for him.
 He signed a load of Scottish lads and said: 'Right, I'm selling you!'"